-On February 24, 2016, 3,741 RSUs with a fair value of \$99,978 were granted to each person who was a non-employee director as of that date.
+On February 22, 2017, 2,711 RSUs with a fair value of \$99,968 were granted to each person who was a non-employee director as of that date.
 See footnote 4 below for detail regarding the additional RSU grant made to the Board Chairperson.
-As of September 30, 2016, the aggregate numbers of shares represented by vested restricted stock unit awards for our directors were as follows:
+As of September 30, 2017, the aggregate numbers of shares represented by vested restricted stock unit awards for our directors were as follows:

 Name Vested RSU Awards #

-F. Joseph Loughrey - Chairperson 44,577
+F. Joseph Loughrey - Chairperson 49,811

-Edward B. Cloues, II 27,013
+Edward B. Cloues, II 30,343

-Gary L. Collar 5,287
+Gary L. Collar 8,154

-Helen W. Cornell 20,243
+Helen W. Cornell 23,429

-Mark C. DeLuzio 59,809
+Mark C. DeLuzio 63,737

-Joy M. Greenway 12,770
+Joy M. Greenway 15,795

-Thomas H. Johnson 37,421
+Thomas H. Johnson 40,971

-Eduardo R. Menascé 46,097
+Eduardo R. Menascé 49,828

-Neil S. Novich 30,846
+Neil S. Novich 34,240

-Stuart A. Taylor, II 47,061
+Stuart A. Taylor, II 50,774

 - (3) Consists of Company-provided term life insurance, the value of which is net of premiums paid.
 Participation in the life insurance program is voluntary and may be declined. - (4) The Board of Directors has approved certain increased stock-based compensation to be paid to the Chairperson of the Board as a means to compensate him for his commitment, acting purely in his role as Chairperson, to provide advice and counsel to Mr. Raver in connection with Mr. Raver's transition to Company President and CEO.
 Such increased compensation is approved on an interim basis only and is re-evaluated each year.
-The Board continued this arrangement for fiscal year 2016, during which the Chairperson received, in addition to the standard grant of 3,741 RSUs made to each non-employee director, an additional 2,807 RSUs, making his aggregate stock-based compensation for the year valued at \$174,995.
-In 2016, the Board approved a reduction in the additional annual equity award granted to the Chairperson from \$75,000 to \$55,000, effective for fiscal year 2017 as part of its annual evaluation of such compensation.
+In 2016, the Board approved a reduction in the additional annual equity award granted to the Chairperson from \$75,000 to \$55,000, effective for fiscal year 2017.
+Consequently, the Chairperson received, in addition to the standard grant of 2,711 RSUs made to each non-employee director, an additional 1,492 RSUs, making his aggregate stock-based compensation for the year valued at 4,203 RSUs.